Sylvester Bembery

-Sylvester Bembery (born March 1, 1965) is a former American football lineman in the Arena Football League.
+Sylvester Bembery (born March 1, 1965) is an American former professional football lineman in the Arena Football League (AFL).
 Bembery, #78, was an offensive and defensive lineman for the Tampa Bay Storm from 1994–99, and once again joined the Storm for the 2001 campaign.

 College career

 Bembery started his career at the University of Central Florida, playing for them for four successful seasons.
 He was inducted into the UCF Hall of Fame in 2009.
 He came to the school in 1984, after playing prep ball at Miami Carroll City High School in South Florida.
 His impact was felt immediately and he helped put the UCF football program on the map.

 UCF was struggling and failed to record a winning season since the program's inaugural campaign in 1979.
 Bembery, however, shined on the Knights' defensive line.
 In 1985, the program faced off against their first NCAA Division I opponent in Louisville.
 The team lost, but the test was encouraging.
 The following season, UCF saw its first big attendance game with 23,760 on hand for the Homecoming matchup against Wofford.
-At 6-5, UCF put together its first winning season since 1979.
+At 6–5, UCF put together its first winning season since 1979.
 During Bembery's senior campaign in 1987, the UCF defense held opponents to just 67 points all year.
 He was named lineman of the year in 1987.